ligurio/swebok-v3/0_introduction.md

 The purpose of IEEE Std.
 730 was to provide uniform, minimum acceptable requirements for preparation and content of software quality assurance plans.
-This standard was influential in com- pleting the developing standards in the following topics: configuration management, software testing, software requirements, software design, and software verification and validation.
+This standard was influential in completing the developing standards in the following topics: configuration management, software testing, software requirements, software design, and software verification and validation.

-During the period 1981–1985, the IEEE Computer Society held a series of workshops con- cerning the application of software engineering standards.
-These workshops involved practitio- ners sharing their experiences with existing standards.
-The workshops also held sessions on plan- ning for future standards, including one involving measures and metrics for software engineer- ing products and processes.
+During the period 1981–1985, the IEEE Computer Society held a series of workshops concerning the application of software engineering standards.
+These workshops involved practitioners sharing their experiences with existing standards.
+The workshops also held sessions on planning for future standards, including one involving measures and metrics for software engineering products and processes.
 The planning also resulted in IEEE Std.
 1002, Taxonomy of Software Engineering Standards (1986), which provided a new, holistic view of software engineering.
 The standard describes the form and content of a